-(b) If a school is aware that a law enforcement officer or school resource officer has used seclusion, physical restraint, or based on aggregate data on the department website, and to the governor and the committees on education in the senate and the house of representatives by January 20, 2016, and annually thereafter.
+(c) The department shall compile reports from schools on the use of emergency safety interventions and provide the results based on aggregate data on the department website, and to the governor and the committees on education in the senate and the house of representatives by January 20, 2016, and annually thereafter.
 The data governance board of the department shall use the actual data value when providing statewide aggregate data for such reports.
 The department's reported results shall include, but shall not be limited to, the following information: